ubc-library-rc/gis-spatial-stories/content/static-maps.md

 ----

 ## Thematic Maps & Spatial Analysis
+**Spatial anlaysis** Static maps can also render the results of spatial analysis - if thats more complex. --- book consult with gis team if you're not sure...

 What is spatial analysis?
 Describe different thematic maps and their use purposes below

+Statistics Canada: "A thematic map shows the spatial distribution of one or more specific data themes for standard geographic areas."
+Thematic maps -->relative density of feature, proportional symbol, choropleth, heatmap.

+questions to ask yourself to determine if this option suits your project....

 Use GIS to perform spatial analysis and create static thematic maps (in dynamic map section indicate that you can make reference or thematic maps to some extent with leaflet or mapbox.)